ProAI/eloquent-versioning/README.md

 ## Example

 We assume that we want a simple user model.
 While the username should be fixed, the email and city should be versionable.
+Also timestamps and soft deletes should be versioned.
 The migrations would look like the following:

 ```php
 ...